felixlopz/hubrise-test-task/content/apps/smood/en/pull-catalog.md

 1. Click the **Settings** tab, then under the **Integrations** section, click **Edit POS references**.
 1. In the **POS Order References Settings** dialog that appears, select the **Enable automatic sync of the catalog** option, then click <InlineImage width="24" height="24">![Save icon](../images/save-icon.png)</InlineImage>&nbsp;**Save**.

-## Technical Reference for Catalog Pull
+## Technical Reference

-The following sections describe in detail how HubRise catalogs are mapped to Smood.
+The following sections describe how HubRise catalogs are mapped to Smood.

 ### Categories